 In this section we present our simulation results.
-The data are divided into two parts.
-We first report results for a multi-core with private L1 caches and shared L2, and then for a multi-core with private L1 and L2 caches and shared L3.
+We report results for a multi-core with private L1 caches and shared L2.
 Due to space considerations in sections 5.1.1-4 we only show results for some representative benchmarks.